vidalme/gradientdiscipline/README.md

 25/10/23 -> Done with first half of the studying section (Jenkins), and with taht finished

 26/10/23 -> Due to some burnout from the Jenkins section, I ended up spending the day halfassing, I had the material out but ended up just trying to solve some bugs I had with jenkins+ECS (aws) and a generalized SSH issue.
 It was basically a day off. no focus and no discipline.

+27/10/23

+Objetives:

+1. Do a revision of the jenkins section
+2. Fix bug that prevented the ECS/jenkins work
+3. finish Jenkins section